 Extended Dog Walk – An easy way to increase your activity is to simply increase the duration or intensity of your usual routines.
 Make your habitual dog walk more challenging by looking for hilly paths, walk on beach sand or add a heavy weight to your backpack.
 Your pooch will appreciate the extra bonding time and you will return home feeling flushed and accomplished!

 Penalty Exercises – Although exercise shouldn’t feel like punishment, this is a good way of curbing bad habits in the household whilst engaging in regular movement.
-Set a group of exercises (e.g. 10 push ups or squats) as a penalty for offenders of house rules or hard to break habits, i.e. instead of a swear jar, leaving the milk out, every time you check Facebook.
+Set a group of exercises (e.g. 10 push ups, squats, star jumps) as a penalty for offenders of house rules or hard to break habits, i.e. instead of a swear jar, leaving the milk out, every time you check Facebook.
 An easy way to rack up 100 repetitions throughout the day!

 Kissing – Did you know that passionate kissing can burn up to 26 calories per minute?
-If you’re lucky enough to be spending lockdown with your significant other, kissing not only works your facial muscles but also enhances your immune system, lowers cholesterol and reduces stress.
+If you’re lucky enough to be spending lockdown with a loved one, kissing not only works your facial muscles but also enhances your immune system, lowers cholesterol and reduces stress.
 It may not match up to a run around the block but it requires almost no fitness ability and is certainly more enjoyable.

 Catch a Sunrise – For early birds and shy exercisers, a good way to get your step count in even before most of the island has woken up is to walk/jog to your favourite spot to watch the sun rise.
 This can be a short and light-paced trip and the early morning light exposure will reward you with more alertness and better sleep at night.
 A yoga app like Down Dog (see above) can help you get more energised by completing some Sun Salutations whilst the sun rises.